 While not on the canals themselves, in the museum quarter you are very much in the centre and you can easily discover the city on foot and by tram.

-This area is also close to beautiful Vodelpark,which is a large green area and a family favourite for locals and tourists alike.
+This area is also close to beautiful Vodelpark, a large green area and a family favourite for locals and tourists alike.

 The area around the Rijksmuseum, in the photo, is a great place to stay in Amsterdam as it is beautiful, close to many Amsterdam landmarks and well served by shops and restaurants